 Upstream.
 Against the current.
 Even after losing yourself in the waves of disappointment.
 Just.
 Keep.
 Swimming.

 This line spoken by Dory in the movie Finding Nemo is such a memorable one.
 It’s a reminder to keep going no matter what.
 Dory’s character is most memorable for her “can do” spirit, even in the face of what appears to baffle her.
 Even when she forgets her surroundings, what she’s learned and who she’s met.
-She keeps a positive mindset and presses forward with enthusiasm.
-Now, I understand if you’re reading this and thinking that you can’t relate to that level of optimism in the face of what you’ve been making your way through lately.
+She keeps a persevering mindset and presses forward with enthusiasm.
+Now, I understand if you’re reading this and thinking that you can’t relate to that level of fortitude in the face of what you’ve been making your way through lately.
 But I want to remind you of something.
 God is faithful.
 He knows what you’ve been going through and He cares about every detail!

 On those difficult days, there are words of encouragement that can be found throughout scripture to address your situation.
 For example, Proverbs 24:16a in the New International Version says, “For though the righteous fall seven times, they rise again.”
 This is a beautiful reminder that, no matter what gets you down or how many times you feel defeated, in Christ, you don’t have to be!
 There will always be an opportunity to get back up and keep going.
 God guarantees it.
 Another important reminder we receive in scripture is not to grow weary in doing good because a beneficial outcome awaits on the other side of our perseverance (Galatians 6:9).
 God’s word is filled with affirmations reminding us that He’s on our side, rooting for us.

 Along with these affirmations for our encouragement, God reminds us that He is our backup in every situation, stepping in on our behalf whenever our strength, faith, or hope wavers.
 Now, I would be remiss if I neglected to mention that, within this beautiful dynamic of trusted support and relationship we have with God, there is someone else who seeks to grab our attention, especially during hard times.
-The enemy is like the villain in a film, trying to thwart the progress and positivity experienced by the beloved protagonist.
+The enemy is like the villain in a film, trying to thwart the progress and peace experienced by the beloved protagonist.
 He does all that he can to lure us into dark places: in our minds, in our environments, in our relationships…you get the picture.
 Thank goodness God has a remedy for that issue as well:

 11 For He shall give His angels charge over you,